Jorge Polanco Player Props: Twins vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff is 23rd in MLB with a collective 8.3 strikeouts per nine innings.
+- The Diamondbacks pitching staff is 22nd in the league with a collective 8.4 strikeouts per nine innings.

-- The Diamondbacks have a 4.60 team ERA that ranks 24th across all league pitching staffs.
+- The Diamondbacks' 4.67 team ERA ranks 25th across all league pitching staffs.

-- Diamondbacks pitchers combine to surrender 137 total home runs at a clip of 1.2 per game (to rank 21st in baseball).
+- Diamondbacks pitchers combine to surrender 141 total home runs at a clip of 1.3 per game (to rank 23rd in the league).

-- In his most recent appearance on Tuesday against the San Francisco Giants, the righty went 6 2/3 innings, allowing two earned runs while surrendering five hits.
+- In his most recent time out on Wednesday, the right-hander threw six innings against the San Francisco Giants, giving up three earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.